 Two heads think better than one.
 This is often true in the real world.
 However, in SAS it is more true to say that several heads think faster than one.
-This post shows you how to split processes to several threads to decrease wall clock time and increse performance of your processes in SAS.
+This post shows you how to split processes to several threads to decrease wall clock time and increase performance of your processes in SAS.
 Also, we will look at a simple example of how using multiple threads can vastly increase PROC SORT performance.

 Multi threaded processing has been enabled in SAS since version 9.0.
 With multi threaded processing, the SAS Procedures that are threads enabled can take advantage of multiple CPUs by splitting processes and I/O operations on to several threads.
 This generally reduces wall clock time at the possible cost of additional CPU resources.

 An Multithreaded PROC SORT Example

 Not all procedures or processes support multiple threads.
 So far, the Base SAS Procedures enabled for threaded processing are the SORT, MEANS, REPORT, TABULATE, SQL and SUMMARY Procedures.
 SAS/STAT the GLM, LOESS, REG and ROBUSTREG Procedures supports multiple threads.
 Furthermore in SAS 9.4 even more statistical procedures supports multiple threads.

 Here, we will look at an example of using threaded processing with PROC SORT.
 When we perform a threaded sort, we split up the process.
 We pass data to several processors.
 They work on sorting the chunk of data passed top them.
 Finally the sorted data is merged back together.
 See the figure to the left for a two threaded sort.
 First, let us create a large data set with 100 Mio observations of the variable x, which is a random number between 1 and 10.